 Today’s Giveaway …

 Full disclosure: These copies for my review and giveaway prizes were provided free of charge by the author and/or publisher.
-However, opinions expressed here on gfe are strictly my own. ~ Two combination sets of New York Times bestselling author Stephanie O’Dea’s most recent books More Make It Fast, Cook It Slow and Totally Together Journal: Shortcuts to an Organized Life—I’ve written about Stephanie’s books several times before.
-You can read my posts on each of these books here and here, respectively.
+However, opinions expressed here on gfe are strictly my own. ~ Two combination sets of New York Times bestselling author Stephanie O’Dea’s most recent books More Make It Fast, Cook It Slow and Totally Together Journal: Shortcuts to an Organized Life—I’ve written about Stephanie’s books before (here and here, respectively).

-In fact, I’ve waxed poetic about Stephanie, her blogs (A Year of Slow Cooking and Totally Together Journal), and her books (the ones above and her original bestseller, Make It Fast, Cook It Slow) numerous times.
-She makes our lives easier and better with slow cooker recipes that never fail and no-nonsense ways to have a simpler, unharried, organized life.
+In fact, I’ve waxed poetic about Stephanie, her website, and her books (the ones above and her original bestseller, Make It Fast, Cook It Slow) numerous times.
+She makes our lives easier and better with slow cooker recipes that never fail and her no-nonsense ways to have a simpler, unharried, organized life.

 2 sets (2 winners)

 ~ Wheat Belly by Dr. William Davis—I read this book on a cross-country plane trip recently.
 It had been in my “to read” pile for too long, so I was delighted to have uninterrupted time to devote to it.

 The bottom line?
 I couldn’t put it down.
 I marked it up and dog eared many pages.
 I highly recommend it.
 The subtitle is “Lose the Wheat, Lose the Weight, and Find Your Path Back to Health.”

 On face value, that “cause and effect” might seem a little extreme.
 While many, many of us will agree that giving up wheat (and all gluten) is the path back to health, the weight loss part of the equation is not always a “slam dunk.”
 Still, I encourage you to read this book.